 Several affordable low rise projects that have already been completed or are in the pipeline.
-We are now extending the ideas first developed for low-rise to various types of high-rise housing projects, and trying to commercialize them.
+We are now extending the ideas first developed for low-rise to various types of high-rise, and trying to commercialize them.

 In the following chapters, these projects will be featured one by one.
 Interspersed with this catalogue will be a discussion of the ideas that make these new proposals different from conventional ones and reasons for them.

 This book is written mainly for people in the housing industry in Malaysia who are interested in new ideas to improve the urban environment - developers, government officers, policy makers, consultants, academics and students.
 My hope is that the reader, after starting this book with a healthy dose of scepticism, would become enthusiastic about new possibilities.

 In 20 chapters (37 blog posts) - I will share with you why I am confident that courtyard housing can alleviate many of the social defects of low and high-rise housing in a way that is cost-effective.
 I believe that improving the social quality of the design of our homes and neighbourhoods can positively help the Malaysian housing industry provide better homes to more people.